Rungway/missile-warning-system/README.md

 Just do `npm install` mate.

+## Running the server

+Run `PORT=3002 node ./bin/start` to launch the Express server.

-## Running
+## Running the client

-Run `npm start` from your command line to launch the development build.
+From the client folder, run `npm start` to launch the react app's dev server.